rehanvdm/cdk-express-pipeline-demo-ts/README.md

 # CDK Express Pipeline Demo TS

 This is a demo project for the [CDK Express Pipeline](https://github.com/rehanvdm/cdk-express-pipeline) showcasing how to use the library in a TypeScript project.
-This pipeline has teh following structure:
+This pipeline has the following structure:

 ```plaintext
 🌊 Waves  - Deployed sequentially